Strategy Guide

 When 0.20 Delta Shines

-Everything discussed so far applies to cash-secured puts, but the same logic holds for the covered call leg of the wheel with one important nuance: on covered calls, being assigned means selling your shares at a profit (at or above your cost basis, if you set strikes correctly).
+Everything above applies to puts, but the same logic holds for covered calls with one important twist: on calls, being assigned means selling your shares at a profit (at or above your cost basis, if you set strikes right).

-For covered calls, many traders actually prefer 0.30 delta because assignment is a desirable outcome.
+For covered calls, I actually prefer 0.30 delta because assignment is a good outcome.
 You sell your shares at the strike, collect the premium, and free up capital to restart the wheel.
 A 0.30 delta covered call gets called away roughly 30% of the time, which keeps the wheel turning at a healthy pace.

 At 0.20 delta, covered calls generate less premium and you hold the shares longer.
 In a slowly rising market, this can mean missing out on both premium income and the chance to redeploy capital.
 However, if the stock is significantly below your cost basis and you need a larger move to break even, 0.20 delta (or even 0.15 delta) covered calls let you keep collecting income while preserving more upside participation.